POETRY BOOKS

 Peter Hague – poet and artist

-When I look at my early work now, stretching back to the 1970s, it almost seems to become a form of archeology; peering in through a tiny hole in some lately discovered wall to find forgotten, yet "wonderful things".
-To solve the enviable problem of undiscovered books, I published two volumes which form the vanguard of my poetry, the first book being a short 'bridging volume' called 'Hope in the Heart of Hatred', featuring work predominantly from the 1990s.
-This 'bridging book' acts as a connection between my previous work and the new books I am working on now.
-These exploded onto the scene with a ripe vitality in a new book entitled 'Gain of Function'.
-Since then, five other books have also been released – 'Summer With The Gods', 'Louder Prayers', ''The Momentary Clock', The Laments of the Soul and coming soon – 'No Road Home'.
+When I look at my work now, some of it stretching back to the 1970s, it almost seems a form of archeology – peering in through an opening in some lately discovered wall to find forgotten, yet "wonderful things".
+To solve this enviable problem of undiscovered books, I published two volumes which form the vanguard of my poetry, the first book being a 'bridging volume' called 'Hope in the Heart of Hatred', featuring work predominantly from the 1990s.
+This 'bridging book' acts as a connection between my previous work and the new books I am working on and publishing now.
+These exploded onto the scene with a ripe vitality starting with 'Gain of Function'.
+Since then, five other books have been released – 'Summer With The Gods', 'Louder Prayers', ''The Momentary Clock', The Laments of the Soul and 'No Road Home'.
 You can find more information on all these presentations by clicking on the icons below…

 "I see wonderful things!"